ChngYaXuanRenee/Furnitopia-store/README.md

 14. Log in page - allows users to key in details to redirect them to their account with previous shopping data etc.

 ---------------------------------------------TECHNOLOGIES USED------------------------------------------------------------------------------

+1. cdnjs cloudflare ajax font-awesome - I used it for the css font for the website.
+2. Jquery pluggin OwlCarousel css - OWL Carousel is an enabled jQuery plugin that lets me create responsive carousel sliders for testimonial pictures.
+3. Jquery ajax googleapis - used for the map API, for the warehouse location in the website.
+4. fonts googleapis - used google fonts API for some parts of the website
+5. maxcdn bootstrapcdn - used to load css with javascript for the website